 Report 2 - Construction, Technology and Environment

-The third and final year starts with a refresher on using Creative Suite software such as Photoshop and InDesign, in addition to AutoCAD.
-These programs are used throughout the course, developing and enhancing students’ drawing and digital renders.
-These skills will be used in designs relating to the construction module and in the commercial design project.
-Lectures and workshops on professional practice and the legislative framework, which correlate with design projects, provide insight on working as a designer.
-The first term also covers topics such as advanced lighting for commercial design, the natural world, sustainability and environmental concerns for the design industry, ethical design issues and colour in the built environment.
-Lectures and seminars begin to further individual’s ideas for design dissertations, through exploring creative ways of researching by using different symbolic modes of representation, vis-à-vis images, moving-images, movement, etc., to consider practice in a conceptual way and how research is designed.
+Lectures and workshops on professional practice and the legislative framework, which correlate with design projects, provide insight into working as a designer.
+The first term also covers topics such as the natural world, sustainability and the environmental impact of the building industry, and ethical design issues in relation to the built environment.
+Students will also learn the software programme REVIT, the latest drawing software in the industry.
+This is utilised along with InDesign and Photoshop to communicate a design proposal in response to the first design brief.
+Lectures, seminars and tutorials help students in their approach to the design dissertation, through exploring creative ways of researching by using different symbolic modes of representation, vis-à-vis images, moving-images, movement, etc., to consider practice in a conceptual way and how research is designed.

-REVIT is introduced and practised throughout terms eight and nine.
-Seminars, peer reviews, lectures and workshops on construction, technology, the environment, professional practice and dissertations continue to inform and inspire students’ further commercial design project.
-A number of industry experts such as site inspectors and quantity surveyors describe their roles and responsibilities and how they work with designers and design teams on and off site.
-This term’s absorbing and challenging design project will be about social change, visualising how the design of a space can make a genuine difference.
-Design challenges will increase students’ skills during which design solutions will evolve demonstrating high levels of design literacy and critical thinking.
+This term starts with an advanced REVIT course, introducing students to 3D digital modelling.
+Seminars, pin-ups, peer reviews, lectures and workshops on construction, technology, the environment, professional practice and dissertations continue to inform and inspire students to progress within design practice.
+A number of industry experts, such as site inspectors and quantity surveyors, describe their roles and responsibilities and how they work with designers and design teams on and off-site.
+This and the third term’s absorbing and challenging design project characterises a design proposal that aims to achieve a positive effect on society.
+Design challenges will increase students’ skills during which design solutions will evolve by demonstrating high levels of design literacy and critical thinking.
 Students will present work at a professional level through sketches, diagrams, visuals, drawings etc. using creative techniques coherent to the design proposal.

 How to apply